jknoxville/remark-code-snippets/README.md

 ## Options

+- `baseDir`: By default, file paths will be interpreted relative to the file they are referenced from.
+Specify a path here to override that and then reference all files relative to a fixed point.
+Usually, it makes sense for the baseDir to point to some top-level `src` directory.
 - `async`: By default, this plugin uses `readFileSync` to read the contents of the files.
 Set this to `true` if you want to use `readFile` for non-blocking IO.

 ## Testing

 After installing dependencies with `yarn`, the tests can be run with: `yarn test`